rashelrr/team_piplups/README.md

 ## Coverage Tool: Coverage.py
   - Travis displays the coverage percentage for test_app.py and test_db.py under 'Job log'
-  - The folder htmlcov/ in our repo also has test_app.py and test_db.py that you can open on your computer to view the coverage percentages (download repo, run 'coverage html' in terminal and then open up those files from htmlcov folder).
+  - The folder htmlcov/ in our repo also has test_app.py and test_db.py that you can open on your computer to view the coverage percentages (download repo, run 'coverage run -m unittest discover' to test coverage and 'coverage run -m --branch unittest discover' to test branch coverage. run 'coverage html' after each command and then open up those test files from htmlcov folder).

 ## Bug Finder: SonarCloud
   - Click the green check mark at the top of the repo.
 Click 'Details' next to SonarCloud